MarcoBessi23/LabCNNandResNet/README.md

-# Unveiling the Power of Convolutional Neural Networks
+# Convolutional Neural Networks, FCN, RESNET

-<span style="font-size:18px;">Deep learning has revolutionized computer vision, but what makes some architectures stand out?

 ## Experiments

 1. **ResNetsvsCNN**
    <span style="font-size:18px;">Why do ResNets leave traditional CNNs in the dust?
-In this exercise I look at how residual connections combat the vanishing gradient problem and highlight some other properties through a comparison between CNN and RESNET
-   on CIFAR10 dataset.
+In this exercise I look at how residual connections tackle the vanishing gradient problem and highlight some other properties through a comparison between CNN and RESNET on CIFAR10 dataset.

 2. **Fully Convolutionalize a Network for Digit Recognition**
    <span style="font-size:18px;">Can a fully convolutional architecture effectively classify handwritten digits?
 This experiment builds an FCN, demonstrating its efficiency in digit recognition tasks.